 By February of 1843, Thomas Cole was realizing that he had become a public figure and commented on this in his letters.
 Cole was also having financial troubles.
 Throughout the subsequent years, he continued to worry about selling his paintings.
 During this time, a number of Cole letters and poems were published in New York papers and magazines.

 In May of 1844 Cole agreed to accept Frederic E. Church as a student in his studio.
 Church’s father agreed to pay $300 per year for young affluent Church’s instruction.
 This agreement lasted until June, 1846.
 Room and board was three dollars a week.
 Cole took on a second student, Benjamin McConkey, on the same terms.

-On February 6, 1848, the Cole family attended a morning service at Saint Luke's Episcopal Church in Catskill.
+On February 6, 1848, the Cole family attended a morning service at Saint Luke’s Episcopal Church in Catskill.
 After lunch, Cole complained of lassitude and by midnight his condition worsened and the doctor was summoned.
 An attack of pleurisy and congestion of his lungs followed.
 Thomas Cole died in the Main House at Cedar Grove at 8 pm on Friday, February 11th, 1848.
-The funeral was held at Saint Luke's Church and burial was in the family vault about 1/4 mile from Cedar Grove on February 15th.
+The funeral was held at Saint Luke’s Church and burial was in the family vault at Cedar Grove on February 15th.
 Due to extremely cold weather, however, very few friends could attend these last rites.
-Cole's body was later moved to the Thomson Street Cemetery.
+Cole’s body was later moved to the Thomson Street Cemetery.

 Asher B. Durand (1796-1886), Portrait of Thomas Cole, 1838.
 Oil on Canvas, 30 1/4 x 25 in.
 Framed: 36 1/2 x 31 1/2 in.
 Berkshire Museum, Pittsfield, MA, Gift of Zenas Crane, 1917.